 If students lose their instructional position and/or they are no longer a member of a teacher preparation program such as Teach For America or New York City Teaching Fellows, it is their responsibility to inform Relay within one business day by sending an email to email@example.com and to their campus dean and/or faculty advisor.

 Students who have lost their instructional position must secure a new position in a placement that aligns to their Relay campus and academic program within 30 consecutive days from loss of employment that is effective immediately.
 Once students secure new positions, they must notify Relay immediately by submitting a student update form.
+For information on Residents who do not successfully secure a full-time teaching placement by the first day of the fall term in their second year in the program, please see Residency Assessments and Gateways.

 Students will be subject to administrative withdrawal if they fail to notify Relay of their loss of employment and/or membership within one business day and/or fail to secure new positions within 30 consecutive days.
 Relay may also immediately process administrative withdrawals for students who lose their membership in a teacher preparation program.